Chicago Brown Bombers

 The Chicago Brown Bombers were a semi-pro and Negro league baseball team in the 1940s.
-They played in the Negro Major League and later the United States League.
+They played in the Negro Major League and later, the United States League.

+History

 The Brown Bombers played in Minnesota in July, 1942 against the Twin Cities Gophers in Negro Major Baseball League of America games.
-In 1945 the Brown Bombers were members of The United States League for one season before the league folded.
+In 1945, the Brown Bombers were members of The United States League for one season before the league folded.